saturn77/VeCheck/README.md

-For this repsitory, validating the example design is done by targeting the Digilent CMODS7 board, as it is a low cost small form factor board that is economically feasible to acquire.
+For this repsitory, validating the example design is done by targeting the Digilent CMODS7 board, as it is a low cost small form factor board that is generally available.

-There are many other boards that can be chosen, but for the case of validating example designs, a small low cost board is chosen.

 Steps to duplicate the design results :